 You can search on Google for medical information that’s been reviewed by doctors.
-Learn more about:
+You can learn more about the following:

-Note: Medical information on symptoms and treatments is available in some countries only.
-We provide medical information on the most frequently searched for topics, and we’ll continue to increase the number of topics we cover.
+Tip: Medical information on symptoms and treatments is available only in some countries.
+We provide medical information on the most frequently searched topics.
+Images are informational only.

 Medical information on Google comes from high-quality websites, medical professionals, and search results.

-- First, we find and analyze health-related information from quality sites across the web.
+- First, we find and analyze health-related information from high-quality sites across the web.

 - Next, teams of doctors carefully review and refine the information, and licensed medical illustrators create visuals.

-If you search for a symptom, you might see a section called "Health conditions related to this search," which comes from search results and our Knowledge Graph.
+If you search for a symptom, you could see a section called "Health conditions related to this search."
+This section comes from search results and our Knowledge Graph.
 We check these results for relevance.

 - National Institutes of Health (NIH)